merictaze/merictaze.github.io/src/pages/articles/2021-01-23-recap-of-system-design-interview-concepts/index.md

 ![](./08queue.jpg)

 Message queues are useful for point-to-point communication, but what if you’re the owner of an entity that is needed by multiple systems.
 In this case, you need a publisher on the left that is publishing messages to a topic that is needed by multiple systems, and on the right, there are subscribers which will get all the messages sent to the topic.
+This is what we call **Pub/Sub**.

  For example, you own the FlightOrderService, and whenever there is a new order